Synergistic Motifs in Gaussian Systems

-In this letter, we use the O-information metric $\Omega$ \cite{Rosas2019} to derive a synergistic condition for static Gaussian systems and show that, in any dimension, systems with an antibalanced correlational structure ensure synergy-dominance.
-Extending this to linear dynamical systems, we show analytically (for $N=3$) and numerically (for larger $N$) that antibalanced interactions in Ornstein–Uhlenbeck processes are necessary for the manifestation of synergistic information, even in the absence of explicit higher-order interactions.
+In this letter, we provide precise conditions under which synergistic interdependencies arise from pairwise mechanisms.
+For static Gaussian systems, we derive a condition in terms of signed patterns in the correlation matrix and prove that, in any dimension, antibalanced structures ensure synergy-dominance.
+Extending this to dynamical systems, we prove that antibalanced interaction motifs in Ornstein–Uhlenbeck processes are necessary for synergy-dominance.
+Finally, we demonstrate the relevance of our results across domains of physics by numerically showing that antibalanced motifs are predictors of synergy-dominance in systems taken from statistical mechanics and electrochemical oscillators, as well as in medical, financial, physiological, and epidemiological empirical datasets.

-We start with the definition of the O-information (short for ``information about organizational structure" and denoted as $\Omega$), which has been proposed as a readily computable measure to demarcate synergy- and redundancy-dominated systems \cite{Rosas2019}.
-Conveniently, $\Omega$ can be written in terms of the total correlation (TC) \cite{Watanabe1960} of the system and the TCs of its subsystems with an element removed \cite{Varley2023}

-where $\bX_{-i} = \bX\setminus{X_i}$.
-The TC is defined as the Kullback–Leibler divergence from the joint distribution $p(X_1,\dots,X_N)$ to the independent distribution $p(X_1)\dots p(X_N)$ (equivalently $TC(\bX)=\sum_jH(X_j)-H(\bX)$), and quantifies the amount of collective constraints in the system due to statistical interdependencies \cite{Rosas2019, Varley2023}.
-From this expression, $\Omega(\bX) < 0$ if constraints due to higher-order interdependencies are prevalent in the system, which are only captured by the TC of the whole (i.e., when no elements are removed).
-In contrast, $\Omega(\bX) > 0$ if constraints due to low-order interdependencies are dominant.
-These two cases can be shown to be related to the relative abundance of synergistic information and redundant information, respectively \cite{Rosas2019, Varley2023C}.
-To gain some insights into the patterns of relationships between variables that characterize synergy-dominated systems, we consider the linear Gaussian case, which enables the analytical treatment of the system's entropies.